QualiCal METRO: 3D Printing Innovation for the Lime Industry

 3D-printed high-performance plastics with honeycomb structures

-Alessio Esposti, Account Manager for Materialise Italy, and his team at Materialise, took up QualiCal’s challenge.
+Alessio Esposti, Account Manager for Materialise Italy, and his team at Materialise took up QualiCal’s challenge.
 Within just one month they had re-imagined QualiCal’s METRO prototype, optimizing its geometry and composition to create a smaller, lighter solution.

 “When QualiCal came to us with the metal prototype, we knew that 3D printing design techniques could help optimize and reduce individual components to further minimize points of physical failure and operational malfunction, and quickly came up with the design concept to take forward for development.”

-Using honeycomb structures and high-performance plastics — fiber/aluminum reinforced nylon — the team were able to reduce instrument size by half (drum diameter from 500 mm to 250 mm), distributing strength throughout the unit to improve resistance and durability.
+Using honeycomb structures and high-performance plastics — fiber/aluminum reinforced nylon — the team was able to reduce the instrument size by half (drum diameter from 500 mm to 250 mm), distributing strength throughout the unit to improve resistance and durability.
 Front-to-back screw channels, impossible to create using traditional milling techniques, removed any need for connection with the inner environment, ensuring excellent resistance to pressure from processed air.

 A highly accurate, virtually maintenance-free instrument

 Using high-performance plastics means the METRO indicator can be used at extremely high kiln temperatures, and unlike with traditional steel SLIs, there are no longer any issues with oxidization.
-Also, because the optimized geometry of the instrument reduces opportunities for dust ingress and pressure build-up, the 3D-printed METRO is virtually maintenance free.
+Also, because the optimized geometry of the instrument reduces opportunities for dust ingress and pressure build-up, the 3D-printed METRO is virtually maintenance-free.